Koulio/Tokenator/README.md

 ###### Create a Primary entry
-The PAN below may already exist in the database, so adjust the number or experation (YYMM) as needed.
-You can optionally terminate the PAN with an 'X' and the Luhn checkdigit will be automatically calculated and appended.
+The PAN below may already exist in the database, so adjust the number or expiration (YYMM) as needed.
+You can optionally place a single 'L' character anywhere in the PAN and it will be replaced by the digit that yields a valid Luhn check over the entire account number.

 ```
-$ curl -X POST -H 'Content-Type: application/json' -d '{"pan": "4046460664629X", "expr": "2201"}' http://localhost:8080/api/v1/primaries/
+$ curl -X POST -H 'Content-Type: application/json' -d '{"pan": "4046460664629L", "expr": "2201"}' http://localhost:8080/api/v1/primaries/
 ```
 ###### Output of Primary Entry Creation
 ```